 What about you?
 Did you make resolutions for last year and if so, how’d you do?

-4 thoughts on “Writer’s Resolutions: My Report Card for 2013
+4 responses to “Writer’s Resolutions: My Report Card for 2013”

 Having followed your writing for a while, I think you did pretty darn good yourself.
 Just sayin’.